QuaSi-Software/Documentation/docs/resie_component_parameters.md

 **Parameter for economic calculation**

 Capex and/or energy related prices can be defined.
 They default both to zero.
+The energy-related prices (`energy_price`) are handled as costs if they are positive, or as revenues if they are negative for supplies.

 Capex-related parameters: